AlibabaCloudDocs/gpdb/intl.en-US/API Reference/Responses.md

 ```
 {
     "RequestId": "4C467B38-3910-447D-87BC-AC049166F216",
-    /* Returned results*/
+    /* Return result */
 }

 ```

-## Error response examples {#section_xcw_t1x_3bb .section}
+## Sample error responses

-If the API call fails, no data is returned.
-To identify the cause of an error, you can see the appendix [Error codes](reseller.en-US/API Reference/Appendix/Error codes/Client error codes.md#).
+If the call to an API operation failed, no results are returned.
+You can locate the errors by following the instructions provided in [Client error codes](/intl.en-US/API Reference/Appendix/Error codes/Client error codes.md).

-When the call fails, an HTTP status code of 4xx or 5xx is returned.
-The response body contains the error code and the error message.
-It also contains the GUID "RequestId" and the requested "HostId."
-If you cannot find the cause of the error, contact Alibaba Cloud Customer Service and provide the HostId and RequestId, so that we can solve your problem as soon as possible.
+If the call to an API operation failed, an HTTP status code of `4xx` or `5xx` is returned.
+The body of the returned message contains the specific error code and error message.
+The message body also contains the globally unique ID of the request \(RequestId\) and the ID of the requested site \(HostId\).
+If you cannot locate an error, contact Alibaba Cloud customer service and provide the HostId and RequestId so the error can be located as soon as possible.

 **XML format**